Behavior of Water

 Water at the surface of the Earth seeps slowly into the soil, a process known as percolation.
 Water will percolate through the uppermost layer of soil and loose material that contains air, the aerated zone, down to a level called the water table.
 The water table is at the top of the permanently waterlogged or saturated level.

-The water table is a critical level because it defines the top of the aquifer, the body of water that can supply drinking water.
+The water table is a critical level because it determines the level of groundwater available for drinking and irrigation.
 The flow of water underground is controlled by a number of factors including the permeability of the aquifer and the hydraulic gradient.
 Explained simply, the hydraulic gradient between two wells is the difference in hydraulic pressure (known as hydraulic head) divided by the distance between them.
 If the difference in hydraulic head is high, water will flow readily; if the difference is nil, then water will only flow if pumped.
 The hydraulic gradient at points at the top of the water table is generally level.

 The permeability of a rock is a function of a number of factors that include the amount of pore space, the arrangement of pores, and the amount of surface tension from grains, especially tiny (micron-sized) clay minerals that have very high surface area.
 The larger the pore space, the more connected the grains and the less clay, the higher the permeability, and the more easily water flows.
 Conversely, where pore space is tight and poorly connected, and there is a lot of clay, permeability is low and water cannot flow readily.